Lucetia/piracy/old/README.md

 -   [Stream.io](https://Stream.io) - Tries to combine all social networks into one place (_currently beta_).
 -   [Shodan.io](https://www.shodan.io/) - Shodan is the world's first search engine for Internet-connected devices.

-# Data leak checking (eMail, Accounts, etc)

--   [I Got Phished](https://igotphished.abuse.ch/) - Collecting information regarding users that became victims of a phishing attack by entering their password on a phishing website
--   [Have I been pwned?](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach.
--   [Firefox Monitor](https://monitor.firefox.com/) - Have your accounts been leaked or stolen in a data breach?
-Find out at Firefox Monitor.
--   [LeakCheck](https://leakcheck.net/) - Paid database engine to check if your eMail, online accounts have been compromised.
--   [Snusbase](https://snusbase.com/) - Paid Database Search Engine to check for latest database breaches.
--   [GhostProject.fr](https://ghostproject.fr/) - Free Database Lookup of Recent 1.4 billion password breach compilation, GhostProject allows you to Search by email or username.

 # Penetration Testing Distributions